deep-anshi/fmri_mvpa/README.md

 1) one-sample t-test

-Group average searchlight maps were compared against the chance performance chance performance was 0.05 for P1, 0.2 for P2, 0.25 for P3
+- Group average searchlight maps were compared against the chance performance
+- chance performance was 0.05 for P1, 0.2 for P2, 0.25 for P3

 2) two-sample t-test

-For example, for the behavior classification for beh attention > tax attention task We hypothesized that the behavioral classification performance would be higher for the behavior-attention task, as opposed to the taxonomy-attention task.
+- For example, for the behavior classification for beh attention > tax attention task
+- We hypothesized that the behavioral classification performance would be higher for the behavior-attention task, as opposed to the taxonomy-attention task.

-*Note that we used a one-sided uncorrected p-value of 0.05.
+**Note that we used a one-sided uncorrected p-value of 0.05.*

 visualization of group average searchlight one-sample t-test & two-sample t-test

 Explanation about the 1 - cross validation
 We realized in that in our code, we simply ran cv = mv.CrossValidation(clf, mv.NFoldPartitioner(attr=chunks)).
+After realizing that the default was mv.mean_mismatch_error we subtracted the searchlight outputs from 1, in order to account for the fact that we calculated the average mismatch error.